Martin Truex Jr. through the years

 2015: After an adjustment period in his first FRR season, Truex joined forces with crew chief Cole Pearn in 2015.
 The pair worked together to land in Victory Lane at Pocono Raceway and a then-career-high 22 top fives for Truex.

-2015: With the success Pearn helped him achieve that season, Truex made it all the way to the Championship 4 at Miami, where he finished fourth overall in the standings.
+2015: With the success Cole Pearn helped him achieve that season, Truex made it all the way to the Championship 4 at Homestead-Miami Speedway, where he finished fourth overall in the standings.

 2016: With a fresh alliance with Toyota and Joe Gibbs Racing, Truex and Co. took their speed to another level in 2016, winning four races and notching five poles.

-2017: The most dominant driver all season, Truex parlayed a whopping eight wins -- including the season finale at Miami -- into his first NASCAR Cup Series title.
+2017: The most dominant driver all season, Truex parlayed a whopping eight wins -- including the season finale at Homestead-Miami Speedway -- into his first NASCAR Cup Series title.

-2018: Truex's final win with Furniture Row Racing came in July at Kentucky Speedway for his second straight win at the 1.5-mile track.
+2018: Truex's final win with Furniture Row Racing came in July at Kentucky Speedway for his second-straight win at the 1.5-mile track.
 Truex totaled 17 wins at Furniture Row.
-The team announced in September it was shutting down at the end of the 2018 season.
+The team shut down at the end of the 2018 season.

 2018: Truex came up one spot short of defending his crown in 2018, finishing second in the final race and season standings to champion Joey Logano.
 Here, he is seen at the NASCAR Awards in Las Vegas with longtime girlfriend Sherry Pollex.